Joint Project "Transformation Knowledge for Disaster Relief" (since 09/2024, VolkswagenStiftung)

 Adobe Acrobat Dokument 358.6 KB

 Habilitation project "Inclusion and forced migration.
-New narratives for social work" (2016-2021, choice of publications)
+New narratives for social work" (2016-2021, Mainz University)

 Download